k00mi/gitaly/doc/configuration/README.md

 section of the config file contains settings for these helper processes.

 These processes are known to occasionally suffer from memory leaks.
-Gitaly restarts its gitaly-ruby helpers when there memory exceeds the max\_rss limit.
+Gitaly restarts its gitaly-ruby helpers when their memory exceeds the max\_rss limit.

 |name|type|required|notes|